 Working here would make a good combination with working in the Donkey Paradise, another host on Workaway (see below).

 As I moved here in the summer of 2018 I am still working on the basics.
 I am now especially looking for a couple or 2 friends who can help me out with collecting wood and filling the brand new woodshed with firewood, as well for this winter as the next one.
 So I am looking for Workawayers who know how to handle a chainsaw.
-Possible work for now (winter 2019):
+Possible work for now (march - june 2019):

 - Cutting and chopping the wood with a chainsaw and an axe and stacking it in the woodshed

-- Preparing the vegetable garden for next spring
+- Working in the vegetable garden

 The first 2 things on the list have the biggest priority.
 If you are a native Spanish speaker I would love to practice my Spanish with you.
-Householdtasks will be limited to some dish washing and just cleaning up after yourself.
+Householdtasks will be limited to dish washing and just cleaning up after yourself.

 I am a vegetarian and cook mostly vegan food.
-The only creatures that are allowed to bring in dead animals are my cats!
-We will be sharing breakfast, lunch and dinner together.
+The only creatures that are allowed to bring in dead animals are my cats :-) We will be sharing breakfast, lunch and dinner together.
 Breakfast is around 9am and normally oatmeal porridge, lunch is the bigger warm meal around 2pm and dinner is mostly soup and bread during winter and around 7pm.
 If you like to cook vegan we can take turns, otherwise I will be your cook :-)

 If we work together, work hours will be defined in consultation.
 If you can work independently, you can arrange your own work hours.
 The same counts for your days off.
 They can also be consecutive, so you can spend a night somewhere else.
 Only exception would be Saturdays, because then I sometimes get a professional builder here that needs assistance.